 - Locate the dog’s owner and notify them that you have been injured from a bite or attack from their dog

-- Take photos of the area where the bite or attack occurred, including any evidence that the dog escaped from its owner’s property
+- Take photos of where the bite or attack occurred, including evidence that the dog escaped from its owner’s property.

 - Seek medical attention as soon as possible to have the full extent of your injury diagnosed by a physician and to begin receiving treatment